Day Trips to Sintra from Lisbon

 More about: Day Trips to Sintra from Lisbon

-If you're in Lisbon, a trip to Sintra is almost mandatory.
-This fairytale town, declared a World Heritage Site, is less than an hour away and offers colourful palaces, mysterious gardens and incredible views.
-Here are the best ways to visit: from organised tours and bike routes to private excursions with tickets included to the Pena Palace and much more.
+If you’re in Lisbon, a trip to Sintra is almost a must.
+This fairytale town, a UNESCO World Heritage Site, is less than an hour away and boasts colourful palaces, enchanting gardens and incredible views.
+Here are the best ways to visit: from organised tours and cycle routes to private excursions with tickets included for the Pena Palace and much more.

 The most economical option